geoffcline/gdcblog/content/posts/outlook/index.md

 ## Theory
 Personally, I use three categories of emails.

-1. External - emails not from an Amazon domain
+1. External -- emails not from an Amazon domain
-2. Indirect- emails sent to lots of people, not just me
+2. Indirect -- emails sent to lots of people, not just me
-3. Inbox - emails that don't match either of the previous two rules
+3. Inbox -- emails that don't match either of the previous two rules

 I would ideally like to add an additional category -- automated (e.g., slack notifications, ticket notifications).
 However, these emails are often internal and sent only to me.
 I haven't found a good way to identify these emails using Outlook rules.